USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 MySQL administrator.
 Note that this is not necessarily the same as the “ametsecure” password that will be created using the scripts discussed below.

+Note that the database is required for the meteorological side of AMET.
+However, as of AMETv1.4, the database is no longer required to process and analyze air quality data.
+An option has been added to read the csv output files from site compare directly, bypassing the need to use the database.
+This has both advantages and disadvantages.
+The primary advantage is that an AMET user would not be required to install and setup the MySQL database for AMET, eliminating and streamlining the AMET install process somewhat.
+The primary disadvantages is that all output files must be retained and organized, as they are needed to do any analysis.
+Also, the use of the database provides the ability to fully query and subset the AQ data in the database using the metadata provided.
+This functionality would be highly limited without the use of the database.
+It is up to the user to choose whether or not to install and utilize the database.
+However, keep in mind that the database is still required to process and analyze meteorological data.

+The instructions provided below assume the use of the MySQL database.
+If only processing AQ data and not employing the use of the database, those portions of the instructions that deal with setuping up and interfacing with the database can be ignored.

 <a id="AMET_Setup"></a>
 5.1 AMET Setup
 ---------